Afag-Ramazanova/DE_final_project/README.md

   - Lint and format code
   - Test application
   - Build and push container image to ECR
-  - Create RDS MySQL instance using AWS CloudFormation
+  - Deploy to AWS AppRunner

 ## Deployment Instructions
 1. **Prerequisites**: